UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 ---

-&nbsp; A few days ago, I had the pleasure of meeting Susan Lou, Head of Product at [Strikingly](https://www.strikingly.com).&nbsp;
+&nbsp;A few days ago, I had the pleasure of meeting Susan Lou, Head of Product at [Strikingly](https://www.strikingly.com).&nbsp;

 ![](/uploads/versions/strikingly---x----1024-683x---.jpg)

 I was attending [Startup Weekend](http://startupweekend.org/)&nbsp;here in Bali.
-We were all there to pitch our ideas and learn.
+We were all there to pitch our ideas and to learn.

 It was towards the end of the night of the closing party and we were sipping cocktails on the rooftop of the highest building in Canggu, tired from a long weekend of pitches, impressions and new faces.

-I asked her: “Hey Susan, is it possible to get access to the CSS and also add your own HTML into a Strikingly template?”
-She started laughing (in a good way), then looked at me - smiled and said: *"That's because you're a developer, our product is not meant for people who can code."*
+I asked: *“Hey Susan, is it possible to get access to the CSS and also add your own HTML into a Strikingly template?”*She started laughing (in a good way), then looked at me - smiled and said: *"That's because you're a developer, our product is not meant for people who can code."*

-I remember thinking; Ok, well I just wanted to move a small Sign Up box slightly to the left when I was playing around with it earlier.
-I was just curious and perhaps I could tweak my theme, just like in Wordpress, being quite the perfectionist when it comes to how things look.
+I remember thinking; Ehm...ok, well I just wanted to move a small Sign Up box slightly to the left when I was playing around with it earlier.
+I was just curious to see if I could tweak my theme, just like in Wordpress, being quite the perfectionist when it comes to how things look.

-But I also remember thinking: *WOW, this girl really knows her shit!&nbsp;*She was just so clear on what Strikingly was and wasn't and who their users were and I was very fascinated by her clear vision.
+But I also remember thinking&nbsp;*WOW this girl really knows her shit!&nbsp;*She was just so clear on what Strikingly was and wasn't and who their users were and I was very fascinated by her clear vision.

 > *"At Strikingly, our mission is to give everyone the power to turn their creativity and ideas into reality and build brands around them"*